BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ```
 You can then save that key somewhere safe, preferably somewhere not connected to the internet.

-You can import any private key, from a wallet dump or an individual key dump, as follows:
+You can also import any private key, from a wallet dump or an individual key dump, as follows:
 ```
 $ bitcoin-cli importprivkey cW4s4MdW7BkUmqiKgYzSJdmvnzq8QDrf6gszPMC7eLmfcdoRHtHh
 ```